code-kern-ai/bricks/temp_brick_storage/bayesian_optimization/code_snippet_refinery.md

 from sklearn.svm import SVC
 from typing import List

-YOUR_EMBEDDING: str = "text-classification-distilbert-base-uncased" # pick this from the options above
+EMBEDDING: str = "text-classification-distilbert-base-uncased" # pick this from the options above
-YOUR_MIN_CONFIDENCE: float = 0.8
+MIN_CONFIDENCE: float = 0.8
-YOUR_ITERATIONS: int = 100 # this can be modified by the user
+ITERATIONS: int = 100 # this can be modified by the user
-YOUR_LABELS: List[str] = None # optional, you can specify a list to filter the predictions (e.g. ["label-a", "label-b"])
+LABELS: List[str] = None # optional, you can specify a list to filter the predictions (e.g. ["label-a", "label-b"])

 class MyBayesian(LearningClassifier):
     def __init__(self):